vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 For conventional nuclear fission as it has been practiced thus far, the proven reserves of uranium only last 90 years at today's rate of use, and less than 4 years if we tried to get all 18 TW from fission.
 Radioactive waste is an unsolved problem that persists for hundreds to thousands of years.
 Breeder programs can extend the resource by large factors (into the 500 or 1,000 year range under an 18 TW nuclear-breeder effort).
 But proliferation and bomb dangers become more pronounced-not to mention an even more pressing waste issue and greater accident rates given the profusion of operating reactors.
 It can be difficult to get excited about a nuclear future.
 It is very cool that we figured out how to do it.
 But just because we can do something does not mean it is a good idea to scale it up.

 Fusion is a harder prospect to pin down.
 At present, it is not on the table, having never been demonstrated in a viable reactor capable of producing commercial-scale electricity.
 But even if we did manage it, how could it compete economically, as complex as it is?
 Even if the fuel itself is free," it may turn out to be the most expensive form of electricity we could muster.
-Fusion is not without radioactivity concerns, and placed side-by-side, solar can look a lot better- intermittency being the crippling drawback, necessitating storage. [^77]
+Fusion is not without radioactivity concerns, and placed side-by-side, solar can look a lot betterintermittency being the crippling drawback, necessitating storage. [^77]

 [^77]: as it also is for solar power, which does not mean solar power is cheap